-If withdrawing from the program, they must submit a Termination Request (F1-visa Student) through the Student Portal.
-The official date of the withdrawal will be the date chosen by the students on the request.
-All F1 students are required to attend at least two terms (8 weeks).
-Otherwise, there is an early withdrawal fee of \$350.
+If withdrawing from the program, they must submit a "Termination Request (F1visa Student)" through the Student Portal four (4) weeks before the withdraw date chosen by the students.
+Otherwise, a \$200 expedited fee will apply.
+Regardless of the reason, there is an early withdrawal fee of \$350 if students withdraw before the end of their contract.